-At the invitation of the Cairo Institute for Human Rights Studies (CIHRS) and under the slogan of “Together Against the last Apartheid Regimes,” the Arab Regional Preparatory Conference for the World Conference Against Racism was convened in Cairo, July 19 –22, 2001 with the participation of representatives of 65 Arab, Asian, African and international NGOs.
-The conference was held in preparation for the World Conference Against Racism, Racial Discrimination, Xenophobia and Other Related Intolerances to be held in south Africa, Durban, August 28-September 7.
+At the invitation of the Cairo Institute for Human Rights Studies (CIHRS) and under the slogan of “Together Against the last Apartheid Regimes,” the Regional Forum of the Human Rights Movement was convened in Cairo, July 19 –22, 2001 with the participation of representatives of 65 Arab, Asian, African and international NGOs.
+The Forum was held in preparation for the World Conference Against Racism, Racial Discrimination, Xenophobia and Other Related Intolerances to be held in south Africa, Durban, August 28-September 7.

 First: Sources, Causes, Forms and Manifestations of Racism